Updated: February 1, 2023

 - process transactions and send you related information, including confirmations and invoices;

-- improve web and mobile user experiences, help run our websites more efficiently, gather broad demographic information, and evaluate the effectiveness of our advertising;
+- improve web and mobile user experiences, help run our websites and apps more efficiently, gather demographic information, and evaluate the effectiveness of our advertising;

 - monitor and analyze trends, usage, and activities in connection with our Services;

 - detect, investigate, and prevent fraudulent transactions and other illegal activities, and protect the rights and property of us and others;

 - carry out any other purpose described to you before or at the time the information was collected; and

 We may disclose your personal information as follows:

 - with our Service Providers who need such information to perform services or carry out work on our behalf.
 For example, we may disclose your personal information to process or deliver your orders, provide customer service, operate and improve our business, websites, and apps (including our Careers and Investor Relations pages), improve our products and customer service, process payments, perform auditing and quality control, communicate with you on our behalf, and otherwise operate our business;

 - when selling products or services, including with our dealers and distributors;